jamesplease/router-comparison/README.md

 Coming soon...

+##### Thoughts

+Also coming soon :speak_no_evil:

 #### Optional history

 Backbone | Ember | React | UI-Router | Stateman | StateRouter
 -------- | ----- | ----- | --------- | -------- | -----------
 ✘        | ✔     | ✘     | ✔         | ✘        | ✔

-Because a nested router is just a state machine, it should not need history to function.
+Because a nested router is just a state machine, it should not, logically, need to work with URLs to function.
 This is useful in apps that don't encode the location of the user in the URL, like embedded apps.

 Interestingly, Ember and the UI-Router are the only two that support this feature.
-The two libraries that were inspired by these libraries, React's Router and Stateman, seem to have foregone including this feature.
+The two libraries that were inspired by these libraries, React's Router and Stateman, seem to have foregone including it.

+##### Thoughts

+A must!

 #### Includes history